nephi-dev/Asciify-Videos/README.md

 First the script load all the frames of the video, pass then to the asciify algorithm
 after that, every frame from video will create a new image, that will be used to create the new video
 finally the new video will be created ate the same locale of your "master.py" file

+# TODO
+> Make possible to load videos from web links